Information about Reinebringen

 Some parts of the hike can be very steep and «airy», and even if most of the path is built on steps, the hike is considered to be of medium difficulty.

 When will the remaining steps be finished?

-Reinebringen will be closed when the remaining steps are being built, but this will not be done before the autumn 2022 because of the corona virus.
+Reinebringen will be closed when the remaining steps are being built, but this will be done during the autumn 2021.
 We recommend that you visit the Reinebringen Facebook page for updates.

 Is the hike suitable for children?